ytinirt/notes/docs/os.md

 - **iSCSI Initiator**: iSCSI initiators are clients that authenticate to an iSCSI target and get the authorization of block level storage access.
 Clients can have multiple iSCSI devices access the initiator.
 - **iSCSI Target**: An iSCSI target is a server that provides storage to an iSCSI Initiator.
 You can create a LUN in a target and provide block storage to the iSCSI initiator.
-- **LUN (Logical Unit Number)**: A LUN is a SCSI concept that allows us to divide a large number of the storage into a sizable chunk.
+- **LUN (Logical Unit Number)**: A LUN is an SCSI concept that allows us to divide a large number of the storage into a sizable chunk.
 A LUN is a logical representation of a physical disk.
 Storage which has been assigned to the iSCSI initiator will be the LUN.
 - **IQN (iSCSI qualified name)**: An IQN is a unique name that is assigned to the iSCSI target and iSCSI initiator to identify each other.
 - **Portal**: The iSCSI portal is a network portal within the iSCSI network where the iSCSI network initiates. iSCSI works over TCP/IP, so the portal can be identified by IP address.
 There can be one or more Portal.
 - **ACL**: An access control list will allow the iSCSI initiator to connect to an iSCSI target.
 The ACL will restrict access for the iSCSI target so unauthorized initiators cannot connect